Shivering Timbers: Ride experience

 The ride starts with a left turn out of the station and onto the 122 ft lift hill.
 At the base of the first drop, the train reaches its maximum speed of 57 mph.
 Following the lift hill are two camelback hills.
 In both, riders experience "ejector air-time".
 The train then jumps a bunny hop and another camelback hill and a double uphill, before turning around for the second half of its course.
 After the turnaround, the train hits another bunny hop and another double uphill.
 After the double uphill, there is a series of six bunny hop hills.
-After the last hill, there is an on-ride photo camera and the ride's finale, a 630-degree helix, in which riders experience lateral g-force.
+After the last hill, there is an on-ride photo camera and the ride's finale, a 630-degree counterclockwise helix, in which riders experience lateral g-force.
 After the helix, the train slides onto the final brake run and executes a U-turn back into the station.

 Incidents

 On June 19, 2021, a train with guests was stopped by the ride's computer on the final emergency brakes set on the brake run after slipping past the first set due to persistent rain.
 Maintenance arrived shortly on the scene and deactivated the E-Stop.
-This caused the emergency brakes to disengage and released the stopped train, thus colliding with the second empty train in the station.
-The collision was not at high speed, and none of the guests faced severe injuries.
+This caused the block brake to disengage.
+The train collided with the empty train in the station.
+The collision was not at high speed, and none of the guests were affected by the event.
 The ride was closed afterward for two weeks to repair and reinforce the damaged track caused by the collision.
 The ride was later reopened on July 3, 2021, with only one train in operation.
-The ride has since gone back to having two trains in operation for the 2022 season.
+For the 2022 season it was announced that single train service would remain in effect.

 Rankings

-Shivering Timbers has been consistently ranked as being among the best wooden roller coasters.
+Shivering Timbers has been consistently ranked as being among the best wooden roller coasters in the Golden Ticket Awards, having always been ranked in the top 25.